// 2025 UPDATE

 The most common vulnerability leading to direct contract exploitation is a lack of or faulty input verification/validation, which accounts for 34.6% of the cases

-TYPES OF CONTRACT EXPLOITATION
+ROOT CAUSES OF DIRECT CONTRACT EXPLOITATION

 "While the overall number of hacks has seen a slight rise from last year, the total financial damage continues to decline over time—yet these incidents remain a critical concern for the Web3 ecosystem.
 Our latest findings underscore the importance of safeguarding both on-chain and off-chain components, as off-chain vulnerabilities account for growing share losses each year.